Emergency Medical Technology, Certificate of Specialization

 At the completion of the program, students are expected to:

-- demonstrate proficiency in pre-hospital assessments and treatments, including using critical thinking skills to differentiate multiple causes and outcomes.
+- complete pre-hospital assessment and treatments, differentiating multiple causes and outcomes.

 *Click on the hyperlinked course number to view additional information about the course.